Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 - Use Clear to remove all drawings; Export to download drawings as JSON.
 ## Forex Market Time Zone Converter — Time Indicator Position Fix (Latest)

-- Fixed the vertical time indicator (the moving “timezone stick”) incorrectly sticking to the absolute left when navigating from Dashboard (Analysis tab) to Tools tab.
+- Fixed the vertical time indicator (the moving "timezone stick") incorrectly sticking to the absolute left when navigating from Dashboard (Analysis tab) to Tools tab.
 - Root cause: the timeline was initially measured while hidden, yielding zero width and a left position of 0, so the indicator never re‑positioned after the tab became visible.
 - Solution: recalculate after layout and whenever the timeline becomes visible or resizes.
   - Added `useLayoutEffect` to compute after layout.